Master's

 • Dr. Kathleen Pope, MD, Assistant Professor and Medical Director, USF Genetic Counseling Program, College of Public Health

-• Dr. Judith Ranells, MD, Chief, Division of Genetics and Metabolism, Department of Pediatrics, Morsani College of Medicine
+• Dr. Judith Ranells, MD, Division of Genetics and Metabolism, Department of Pediatrics, Morsani College of Medicine

 • Dr. Heather Zierhut, PhD, University of Minnesota Genetic Counseling Program Director